nchris5/diffparc-smk_piriform/Workflow_for_Creating_Gephi_Images_from_Probtrack_os2t_Output.md

 **Workflow for creating probtrack os2t output networks in Gephi**

-1)  **Creating Input Nodes and Edges Files for Gephi**
+Step 1)  **Creating Input Nodes and Edges Files for Gephi**
 1. First step is to create the nodes table, All nodes tables require at minimum 2 columns: “Id” and “Label”.

 -   **Id:** Numbered list from 1number of regions, this includes both the targets and the seeds